Surgical steel was the term used for stainless steel before 1920.

 - ONLY Stainless steel certified to meet the ASTM F138 or the ISO 5832-1 designations can be called implant grade.

-Unfortunately, most of the body piercing jewelry on the market today does not meet those safety requirements.
+Unfortunately, most of the body piercing jewelry on the market today do not meet those safety requirements.

 Not to worry.
-All of Anatometals Stainless Jewelry are ASTM F138 certified Implant Grade Surgical Stainless.
+All of Anatometal’s Stainless Jewelry are ASTM F138 certified Implant Grade.
 They also all have a mirror finish making it safe to use on the human body.

-Implant grade surgical stainless is a very hard, durable and insoluble in water, therefore rarely causes any allergic reaction.（※There are although some people who have suffered an allergic to stainless steel.
+Implant grade surgical stainless is a very hard, durable and insoluble in water, therefore rarely causes an allergic reaction.（※There are although some people who have suffered an allergic to stainless steel.
 If you are worried, please take an allergy test at the doctor to be safe.
-Most of the time, the allergic reaction is caused not by the stainless steel but from other materials that have been blended.）
+Most of the time, the allergic reaction is caused not by the stainless steel but from other materials that have been blended onto it.）

 - The Point ISSUE 24 (Association of Professional Piercers newsletter)